Quick answer

-We do not sell a magic “12-month payback.”
-Every station differs.
-What helps before PO is naming every cost line and every gain line—whether the math lands at eight months or three years, the team shares one ledger.
+The owner asks ROI, procurement asks payback, engineering asks “please do not blow commissioning.”
+Those are rarely the same number.
+We do not sell a magic headline payback.
+What helps before PO is every cost line and every gain line on one sheet—whether the math lands at eight months or three years, the team shares one ledger.

 Gains: do not stop at “save one person”